umang301/MAC-MIS/README.md

 	•	Enter students’ data
 	•	Enter projects’ and jobs’ data
 	•	Dynamic Search and Reporting
-		-	All Student Info
+		(-	All Student Info
 		-	Student average GPA
 		-	Student from specific country
 		-	Student with / without job
 		-	Student from specific year
 		-	All Employer Info
 		-	Employer from specific city
-		-	All Open positions
+		-	All Open positions)
-Technology Used: php, HTML, CSS, JavaScript
+- Technology Used: php, HTML, CSS, JavaScript
-Database: MySQL
+- Database: MySQL